jon-jacky/Piety/doc/modules.md

 subsets and combinations of modules.
-To adapt to different platforms and configurations, there are some modules with the same name and same API (but different internals) stored in different directories: for example, *select/eventloop.py* and *twisted/eventloop.py*.
+To adapt to different platforms and configurations, there are some modules with the same name and same API (but different internals) stored in different directories: for example, we might have *select/eventloop.py* and *twisted/eventloop.py*.
 The chosen module can be included by adding its directory to the *$PYTHONPATH* and excluding the other.
 To help with this, there are commands in the *bin* directory.